BatelOved/HashPIM/README.md

 ### User Manual
 Running `python TestHashPIM_SHA3-224.py` will run HashPIM for SHA3-224 on the simulator for a random 378 sample of bit arrays with a random size each (limited to size r-4).
-The simulator verifies the correctness of the simulator output and counts the exact number of cycles and gates used.
+The simulator verifies the correctness of the simulator output and counts the exact number of cycles and memristors' switchings made.
 As HashPIM is deterministic, this cycle count is identical for all samples.

 Running `python TestHashPIM_SHA3-256.py` will run HashPIM for SHA3-256 on the simulator for a random 378 sample of bit arrays with a random size each (limited to size r-4).
-The simulator verifies the correctness of the simulator output and counts the exact number of cycles and gates used.
+The simulator verifies the correctness of the simulator output and counts the exact number of cycles and memristors' switchings made.
 As HashPIM is deterministic, this cycle count is identical for all samples.

 Running `python TestHashPIM_SHA3-384.py` will run HashPIM for SHA3-384 on the simulator for a random 378 sample of bit arrays with a random size each (limited to size r-4).
-The simulator verifies the correctness of the simulator output and counts the exact number of cycles and gates used.
+The simulator verifies the correctness of the simulator output and counts the exact number of cycles and memristors' switchings made.
 As HashPIM is deterministic, this cycle count is identical for all samples.

 Running `python TestHashPIM_SHA3-512.py` will run HashPIM for SHA3-512 on the simulator for a random 378 sample of bit arrays with a random size each (limited to size r-4).
-The simulator verifies the correctness of the simulator output and counts the exact number of cycles and gates used.
+The simulator verifies the correctness of the simulator output and counts the exact number of cycles and memristors' switchings made.
 As HashPIM is deterministic, this cycle count is identical for all samples.

 ## Implementation Details
 The implementation is divided into the following files: